zhiqic/Rethinking-Counting/README.md

 sudo pip install link_to_dau_conv_package
 ```

 For Docker users, access our pre-built images on [Docker Hub](https://hub.docker.com/r/skokec/dau-convnet).
-To manually build and install, please refer to the detailed steps in the original content.
+To manually build and install, please refer to the detailed steps in the original [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet).

 ### Training & Testing